 We will make the Family Weekend schedule available on our website as the time gets closer.

 What is being served for the Family Weekend lunch?

 Family Weekend lunch will take place on Saturday, from noon– 2 p.m. in the Events Center as part of the Baxter’s Spirit Celebration.
-Lunch tickets are $12 per person.
+Lunch tickets will be available for purchase when you register.
 Because it is a catered event, you will also need to purchase a ticket for your student.
-We will be introducing our newest Bearcats and their families to the traditional Binghamton spiedie!

 Will there be a Family Weekend Comedy Show?